gscalzo/iOS.Blogs.Analyzer/README.md

 - **Ollama model**: required.
 Provide via `--model <name>` (any local model/tag such as `llama3.1`, `llama3.1:8b`, `qwq`, `deepseek-r1:8b`).
 The value is forwarded directly to the Ollama client for every request.
 - **Model precedence**: The CLI argument is the single source of truth; no environment fallback is used.
 - **Tagged models & detection**: The CLI fetches `/api/tags` and will reuse your installed model names as-is.
 If you specify an untagged prefix and only a tagged variant exists, the client will pick the installed tag automatically.
+- **False-positive guardrails**: Posts are only kept when the model marks them relevant *and* AI/ML signals are present (keywords/tags/reason).
+This reduces accidental matches like generic Swift Charts articles.
+- **Markdown output**: `--output md[:file]` writes a checkbox list suitable for Obsidian.
+If no file is provided, a dated filename like `blogs-ai-list-YYYY-MM-DD.md` is created automatically.
 - **Verbose mode**: `--verbose`/`-v` announces how many posts fall within the month window for each feed and logs every item as it is handed to Ollama, then prints the final relevant-post summary.
 - **Failure retries**: Pass `--failed-log failed-feeds.json` to capture any feed errors (the file includes both `failedFeeds` and the full success payload).
 Later you can re-run just those feeds with `--retry-file failed-feeds.json`, which is handy if you need to process them on another machine or with a different network setup.
 - **Performance benchmarking**: Use `--perf-log perf.json` to dump per-feed durations, analyzed counts, and status/error data so you can compare different `--parallel`, `--months`, or filtering combinations over time.